Why Benchmarking Is Required

-- Establishing energy performance ranges Seattle building types based on their reported 2012 energy use to help owners see how their building's energy use stacks up to their peers.
+- Establishing energy performance ranges for Seattle building types based on their reported energy use to help owners see how their building's energy use stacks up to their peers.

 - Allowing the City to track its energy reduction goals and target incentive dollars by market sector.

-Seattle is one of a growing number of cities with benchmarking laws, including New York City, Washington DC, San Francisco, Chicago, Austin, Minneapolis, Philadelphia, and Boston.
+Seattle is one of 16 U.S. cities with benchmarking laws (as of June 2015), including New York City, Washington DC, San Francisco, Chicago, Austin, Minneapolis, Philadelphia, and Boston.
 The states of Washington and California also have disclosure policies.
 Buildingrating.org summarizes current programs.
-In 2013, the American Council for an Energy Efficient Economy noted Seattle's benchmarking program when it ranked Seattle 5th in the nation for policies and programs advancing energy efficiency.